erunyon/erikrunyon.com/source/capp30370/assignments.md

 - Wrap your previous images in "figure" elements and add captions
 - Create a "header" and "footer"
 - Add a News article summary about a current event you find interesting with appropriate title, author, date, excerpt and link to the article
-- Email url with subject line “CAPP Project 4” to "erunyon@nd.edu" and "coconn10@nd.edu"
+- Email url with subject line "CAPP Project 4" to "erunyon@nd.edu" and "coconn10@nd.edu"

 ## September 11